KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 **Nekron** does not sacrifice toward integration,
 but through **total relinquishment of selfhood**.
-Its “offering” is not participation in return,
+Its "offering" is not participation in return,
 but the exhaustion of identity
 into **pure potential without memory**.